jacob-swanson/personal-site/_posts/2019-02-16-capturing-game-audio-separately-using-shadowplay-and-voicemeeter-banana.md

 ---
 layout: post
 title: Capturing game audio separately using ShadowPlay and Voicemeeter Banana
+categories:
-categories: tech
+   - tech
-tags: windows shadowplay capture voicemeeter
+tags:
+   - windows
+   - shadowplay
+   - capture
+   - voicemeeter
 ---

 # {{page.title}}

 This will explain how I setup ShadowPlay and Voicemeeter Banana to record game audio in one track and mic/desktop audio in another.

-What’s ShadowPlay?
+What's ShadowPlay?
 It uses your NVIDIA graphics card to capture video with very little performance impact.

-What’s Voicemeeter?
+What's Voicemeeter?
-It’s a virtual audio mixer for Windows.
+It's a virtual audio mixer for Windows.
 The Banana version is more advanced and has two virtual inputs/outputs which we need for this setup.

 ## Setup Voicemeeter Banana